graphql/graphql-js/.github/CONTRIBUTING.md

 description is clear and has sufficient instructions to be able to reproduce the issue.
 The best way is to provide a reduced test case on jsFiddle or jsBin.

-Facebook has a [bounty program](https://www.facebook.com/whitehat/) for the safe disclosure of security bugs.
-In those cases, please go through the process outlined on that page and do not file a public issue.

 ## Pull Requests

 All active development of graphql-js happens on GitHub.
 We actively welcome